Alce002/PyMENACE/README.md

 # PyMENACE
-Tick Tack Toe machine learning in python
+A python implementation of MENACE.